Advestis/enAInem/README.md

 # Usage
 The API strictly follows `scikit-learn` standards:
 1. Create an instance of `EnAInem` class.
 2. **EnAInem**'s `fit_transform` public method returns the decomposition in the form of a dictionary.
-The input type (multiway array or list of views) automatically routes `fit_transform` to either algorithm, NMF or ISM.
+The input type (multiway array or list of views) automatically routes `fit_transform` to either algorithm, NTF or ISM.
 See docstrings of the class and method for more details.
   ```python
   from enainem import EnAInem
   enainem = EnAInem(n_components=n_components)